 Champagne is a protected name; only Champagne produced in the Champagne region of France may carry that name.
-But that does not mean that a sparkling wine from Italy or the United States is not a great bubbly, especially if it’s produced with the traditional méthode champenoise, where the bottles undergo a secondary fermentation.
+But that does not mean that a sparkling wine from Italy or the United States is not a great bubbly, especially if it’s produced with the traditional méthode champenoise, where the wine undergoes a secondary fermentation inside the actual bottles.

 If it’s a French Champagne, it can be premier cru, grand cru, or autre cru.
 The first two designations mean that the Champagne comes from 60 vineyards in French villages with a track record of producing high-quality Champagne.
 However, the latest updates to this ranking took place in the mid-1980s, and there are plenty of autre cru vineyards that produce excellent Champagne, too.

 Champagne has varying levels of sweetness.
 Brut nature is as dry as can be, extra brut is very dry, and brut is moderately dry.
-On the sweet side, the scale goes from extra dry (extra sec or extra seco) to dry (sec or seco), demi-sec (demi seco), and doux (dulce), which is the sweetest.
+On the sweeter side, the scale goes from extra dry (extra sec or extra seco) to dry (sec or seco), demi-sec (demi seco), and doux (dulce), which is the sweetest.

-Depending on the type of grapes used, Champagne can be made with 100 percent chardonnay grapes (blanc de blanc), 100 percent with pinot noir and/or pinot meunier grapes (blanc de noir), or with white grapes and a small amount of red wine (rosé Champagne).
+Depending on the type of grapes used, Champagne can be made with 100 percent chardonnay grapes (blanc de blancs), 100 percent with pinot noir and/or pinot meunier grapes (blanc de noir), or with a blend of white grapes and red grapes (rosé Champagne).
 Besides the grapes, the taste and flavor of a Champagne is very much determined by the terroir.
-For a very basic orientation, blanc de blanc has a clean and crisp flavor with acidic notes, blanc de noir is full bodied and fruity, and rosé Champagne is fruity but also tangy and acidic.
+For a very basic orientation, Blanc de Blancs has a clean and crisp flavor with acidic notes, Blanc de Noirs is full bodied and fruity, and rosé Champagne is fruity but also tangy and acidic.

 Champagne can be paired with almost any food, from steak to dessert.
 A general rule is that the sweetness of the Champagne should be at least as sweet as the food.
 For example, a dish with citrus fruit, such as a lemon roasted chicken, goes well with a brut Champagne.